maet3608/nuts-flow/_sources/introduction.rst.txt

 **nuts** are thin wrappers around itertool functions and provide a ``>>`` operator to chain iterators in pipelines to construct data flows.
-The result is a more explict flow of data.
+The result is an easier to read flow of data.

 The following two examples show the same data flow.
 The first is using Python's itertools and the second is using **nuts-flow**: